brain-network/bnt/README.md

 # Brain Network Toolbox (BNT)

-Brain Network Toolbox
+Brain Network Toolbox is a MATLAB(R) toolbox...

 # To-do

+- [ ] Write a toolbox description.
+- [ ] Choose a licence.
+- [ ] Finalize the documentation of each function.
+- [ ] Write example scripts.
-- [ ] Add a `Package.m` script to generate the toolbox package by publishing all the documentation automatically
+- [ ] Add a `Package.m` script to generate the toolbox package by publishing all the documentation automatically.
-- [ ] Finalize the documentation of each function
-- [ ] Write example scripts
+- [ ] Write unitary tests.

 # Contact